Or search by topic

 Can you take each of these starting ideas and develop it into a solution?

 Try not to direct learners too much at this stage but make sure they understand that they can use any resources or equipment that they might find helpful.
-(You might want to have these sheets of blank triangles available should anyone request them: Word document or pdf).
+If available, you could invite learners to use the interactivity on a tablet or computer in pairs.
+(You might want to have these sheets of blank triangles available should anyone request them.)

 (You may find that conversations arise about the number of different solutions for each total.
 Encourage children to articulate what they think is the same and what is different in this context.
 They might not all agree!)

 Tell me about this approach.
-What do you think s/he was doing?
+What do you think they were doing?

 How do you think this will help to solve the problem?

-What do you think s/he would have done next?
+What do you think they would have done next?